Best Dictation Apps for macOS in 2026: Complete Guide (Free & Paid)

 - Deep links for automation

-- Works on Mac and iOS
+- Works on macOS and iOS

 - Unlimited dictation on free tier (smaller models)